Cultural Marxism conspiracy theory: Hungary

-Hungarian prime minister Viktor Orbán has invoked a cultural Marxism frame in justifying certain illiberal policies and authoritarian centralization of power.
+Former Hungarian prime minister Viktor Orbán invoked a cultural Marxism frame in justifying certain illiberal policies and authoritarian centralization of power.
 Orbán, who wrote a master's thesis on Antonio Gramsci, references Gramscian cultural hegemony as an impetus to contest left-aligned epistemic institutions, including universities and the media.
 In alignment with the cultural Marxism frame, Hungarian minister Bence Rétvári said that gender studies should be regarded as ideology rather than science.
 The Hungarian government withdrew state recognition of gender studies degree programs in 2018.

 United Kingdom

 During the Brexit debate in 2019, a number of Conservatives and Brexiteers were criticized for using the phrase "cultural Marxism" due to its conspiracy theory connotations.

 Suella Braverman, a British Member of Parliament, ignited controversy by using the term "Cultural Marxism".

-Suella Braverman, the Conservative Member of Parliament (MP), said in a pro-Brexit speech for the Bruges Group, a Eurosceptic think tank, that "[w]e are engaging in many battles right now.
-As Conservatives, we are engaged in a battle against cultural Marxism, where banning things is becoming de rigueur, where freedom of speech is becoming a taboo, where our universities — quintessential institutions of liberalism — are being shrouded in censorship and a culture of no-platforming."
+Suella Braverman, a Conservative Member of Parliament (MP), said in a pro-Brexit speech for the Bruges Group, a Eurosceptic think tank, that "[w]e are engaging in many battles right now.
+As Conservatives, we are engaged in a battle against cultural Marxism, where banning things is becoming de rigueur, where freedom of speech is becoming a taboo, where our universities – quintessential institutions of liberalism – are being shrouded in censorship and a culture of no-platforming."
 Her usage of the conspiracy theory was condemned as hate speech by other MPs, the Board of Deputies of British Jews and the anti-racist organization Hope Not Hate.
-After meeting with her later, the Board of Deputies of British Jews said that she is "not in any way antisemitic."
+After meeting with her later, the Board of Deputies of British Jews said that she is "not in any way antisemitic".
 Braverman was alerted to this connection by journalist Dawn Foster, but she defended using the term.
-Braverman denied that the term Cultural Marxism is an antisemitic trope, stating during a question and answer session "whether she stood by the term, given its far-right connections.
+Braverman denied that the term "Cultural Marxism' is an antisemitic trope, stating during a question and answer session "whether she stood by the term, given its far-right connections.
 She said: 'Yes, I do believe we are in a battle against cultural Marxism, as I said.
-We have culture evolving from the far left which has allowed the snuffing out of freedom of speech, freedom of thought.'"
-Braverman further added that she was "very aware of that ongoing creep of cultural Marxism, which has come from Jeremy Corbyn."
+We have culture evolving from the far left which has allowed the snuffing out of freedom of speech, freedom of thought.
+Braverman further added that she was "very aware of that ongoing creep of cultural Marxism, which has come from Jeremy Corbyn".